fergalriordan/jobhunteragent/README.md

 - Spreadsheet integration for tracking applications
 - Broader agentic capabilities (company research agents, job/skill trends tracking, etc)

+---

+## 🧭 Agent Context

+This project includes an [`AGENTS.md`](./AGENTS.md) file that defines the system’s architecture, design principles, and coding conventions.

+All contributors - human or AI - should refer to it before writing or modifying code.

+> 💡 If you’re using an AI coding assistant (e.g., GitHub Copilot, ChatGPT, or Cursor),
+> manually direct it to **read and follow `AGENTS.md`** when working on this repository.

+---

 ## 📜 License

 MIT - free to use and adapt, but please credit this repo if you build on it.